a-morales/kwm/README.md

         - q: restart kwm

         - m: mark the container to use for next window split

+        - o: use width/height ratio to determine optimal split (default)
-        - 7: set vertical split-mode
+        - 7: use vertical split-mode
-        - -: set horizontal split-mode
+        - -: use horizontal split-mode

         - h: move vertical-splitter left
              (increase width of right-pane containers)